IBM/ocp-ipi-powervc/README.md

 - `metadata` the location of the `metadata.json` file created by the IPI OpenShift installer.

-- `kubeconfig` the location of the `kubeconfig` file created by the IPI OpenShift installer.
+- `kubeconfig` the location of the `kubeconfig` file created by the IPI OpenShift installer. (optional)

-- `bastionUsername` the default username for the HAProxy VM.

-- `bastionRsa` the SSH private key file for the default username for the HAProxy VM.
+- `bastionRsa` the SSH private key file for the bastion VM.

-- `baseDomain` the domain name of the OpenShift cluster.
+- `baseDomain` the domain name of the OpenShift cluster. (optional)

-- `shouldDebug` defauts to `false`.
+- `shouldDebug` defaults to `false`.
 This will cause the program to output verbose debugging information.

 ## watch-installation